Questions and Answers about Antibiotics in Chicken Production

 Both FDA and the World Health Organization (WHO) rank antibiotics relative to their importance in human medicine.
 The highest ranking is “critically important.”
 Antibiotics in this category are used sparingly to treat sick birds.
 Antibiotics in other less-important classes may be used in chicken production to maintain poultry health and welfare, including for disease prevention, control and treatment purposes.

 Antibiotics themselves and their dosage rates have been approved by FDA.
-FDA approved dosage rate for disease prevention also has the benefit of growth promotion because healthy birds grow to their full potential.

 What happens if birds get sick?